leahkemp/pipeface/docs/run_on_nci.md

 Similarly, with some coding skills, the environmental modules used by each process in the pipeline may be modified.
 This means you're able to substitute in different versions of software used by the pipeline.
 However, keep in mind that the pipeline doesn't account for differences in parameterisation between software versions.

 This also means this pipeline is adaptable to other HPC's if appropriate environmental modules are included in `./config/nextflow_pipeface.config` (or if you get around to creating a nextflow configuration file pointing to appropriate containerised software before I do) and modify the job scheduler specific configuration if needed.
+If you wish to use the variant annotation component of the pipeline, you'll additionally need to create local copies of the variant annotation databases used by the pipeline.